nwndev/sandwich-bot/README.md

 - Please note that this bot is not 100% complete, you can contribute to this repo or you can download as zip this bot's file and edit it yourself.
 ## Node modules
 - We will use `aoi.js` since it easy to use.
+- Install `express` if you are using Replit to host this bot.
 - And `discord.js` if needed.
 ### Recommended node modules
 - nodemon `npm i nodemon`